shijinraj/todo-api/README.md

 ## Project Overview

-- This is a simple REST-Service with the help of Java, Spring Boot and Maven.
-- The service allows managing Todos like you might know it from Todo list.
+- The service allows managing Todos.
 - A Todo contains an arbitrary list of subtasks and is structured as follows:

 ```json